Basswood-Software/basswood-webauthn/README.md

 ## WebAuthn APIs - Assertion
 Assertion is the process where an end user request authetication using FIDO2 compliant autheticator.
-User must have to register valid credential, before attempting to login using the credential. <br/>
+User must have to register valid credential, before attempting to log in using the credential. <br/>

 **Assertion Sequence** <br/>
 ![Assertion Sequence](./artifacts/images/assertion-sequence.png) <br/>